tdietzel/Currency_Exchanger/README.md

 - Error handling to provide clear messages in case of issues during the conversion process.
 - Includes all 161 circulating world currencies

+## Demo
+You can try out the live demo of the Exchange Web Application [here](https://tdietzel22.github.io/Currency_Exchanger/).

 ## Technologies Used
 - HTML
 - CSS (Bootstrap for styling)